Billy-Dickson/blog.dickson.me.uk/_posts/categories/2022-08-05-Linux-Command-line-tools.md

 ## How to remove exif data from photos

-Here's a handy linux command line tool that removes exif data from photographs, This one I use to remove the exif data from photos, before I publish them to my website.
+Here's a handy linux command line tool that rcan remove all exif data from your photographs.
+This one I use to remove the exif data from my photographs before I publish them to my website.

+These instructions are aimed at people who use linux as their daily driver (like myself), if you use a debian based distribution, then all the instructions below will apply.

+If you use a distribution not based on debian, then the install syntax will vary accordingly.

-Removing EXIF is a smart idea, particularly if you're especially privacy-conscious however, as we mentioned, your biggest concern is most likely the geolocation information.
+Removing EXIF is a smart idea, particularly if you're especially privacy-conscious however, your biggest concern is most likely the geolocation information.

 ### Install the appication